BartVanEynde/b-mini/content/_index.md

 Welcome on this test-site

-sorry, no real content here, just some stuf that isn't working for me...
+sorry, no real content here, just a playground with [Hugo](https://gohugo.io/) stuf that isn't working for me...

+B2T = bARt = My first name... ( a [Numeronym](https://en.wikipedia.org/wiki/Numeronym) like i18n, k8s, ... )